Bosch dryer hot but clothes wet: condensate drain pump / sump blockage (heat-pump & condenser)

-If a Miele condenser dryer runs but stays humid and dries poorly, a common cause is a partially blocked drain path at the condenser module area.
+If a Bosch condenser dryer runs but stays humid and dries poorly, a common cause is a partially blocked drain path at the condenser module area.
 Lint and hair buildup can restrict the drain port, leaving water behind and reducing drying performance.

 This page covers one specific scenario: your Bosch heat-pump or condenser (ventless) dryer still produces heat, but clothes come out warm and damp because condensed water isn’t leaving the base area continuously.